codingcolby/jquery-server-side-calculator/README.md

 NOTE: this remains a work in progress

 This simple calculators accepts two user generated numbers and an operator.
 These parameters are sent via POST to the server where the calculation occurs.
-Once completed, the result and an updated history of all calculations performed during the session are displayed to the user.
-A "Clear" button is available to the user to refresh the input fields for new entries.
+Once completed, the result of the current calculation and an updated history of all calculations performed during the session are returned to the client and displayed to the user.
+A "Clear" button is available to the user to refresh the input fields at any time without reloading the page.

 More to come...